Outpatient Rehab in Hawaii

 Individual Therapy

-Most recovery plans utilize evidence-based therapies like cognitive-behavioral therapy (CBT) or dialectical behavior therapy (DBT) as a foundation of effective substance abuse treatment.
+Most recovery plans utilize individual evidence-based therapies like cognitive-behavioral therapy (CBT) or dialectical behavior therapy (DBT) as a foundation of effective substance abuse treatment.
 This is not only because they have been proven effective, but also because they tend to be the best options for getting to the underlying issues that are often the core causes of substance use disorder and/or addiction.

 Group Counseling